SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/ScenarioContext]].
-We use the GitHub wiki for authoring the documentation pages.._
+We use the GitHub wiki for authoring the documentation pages._

 Most of us have at least seen the ScenarioContext from the the code that SpecFlow generates when a missing step definition is found: ScenarioContext.Current.Pending();